benoj/GitRepository/README.md

 The following will commit a specific file to git with a message
     git = GitRepository.new
     git.commit(:message => 'updated rakefile', :options => '-F rakefile.rb')

+###Pushing

+The git repository can be pushed to by calling the .push method.
+This method takes a hash of symbols, with the following options:

+####options
+* :options - This represents any options for git

+The following will commit to git with a message, and push the contents to the repository
+    git = GitRepository.new
+    git.commit(:message => 'first commit')
+    git.push

+The following will commit a specific file to git with a message and forcefully pushes to the repositor
+    git = GitRepository.new
+    git.commit(:message => 'updated rakefile')
+    git.push(:options => "-f")